Consider the word "Nun."

 That's "sister " Grace Miller.

-Only last week we criticised clerics who exploit the deference so many of us were taught from childhood to show them, in order to push left-wing politics from the pulpit.
+We have criticized the idea of clerics exploiting the deference so many of us were taught from childhood to show them, in order to push left-wing politics from the pulpit.

 There are "nuns" who do it too.
-Today we saw a letter to the editor at David Gantt's front office, the Democrat and Chronicle, from a "Sister" Grace Miller.
+Today we saw a letter to the editor at the Democrat and Chronicle, from a "Sister" Grace Miller.
 She stated that Gantt, the man who said this, deserves respect, instead of the contempt he's worked so hard to earn.

 Our contributor, Lucy, saw this particular specimen in action last Tuesday at the County Legislature meeting, and had this to say:

-"A strange woman was led out, and actually was arrested, I was told.
-Looked like de-institutionalized psychotic you'd see on the streets, based on behavior and appearance.
-Somebody said she might be a nun, which did'nt seem right.
-Said to be an actual nun named Grace Miller.
-If true, then looks like with nuns like most everything else, standards are declining everywhere.
-This is a real "nun?"
-Sure, and Britney Spears is the Virgin Mary."
+"A badly-behaved woman was led out, and actually was arrested, I was told.
+Seemed like someone living on the streets.
+Somebody said she might be a nun, named Grace Miller.
+If this is a real 'nun,' then Britney Spears is the Virgin Mary."

-In the spirit of "Ask, and it shall be given you; seek, and ye shall find," here's what we found: Miller, it turns out, has a long history as director/producer/actor in political street theater, and apparently for years has been a continuing joke among Monroe County Legislators, as a periennial hate-filled, shrieking harridan at public comment time.
+In the spirit of "Ask, and it shall be given you; seek, and ye shall find," we learned that Miller has a history as director/producer/actor in political street theater, and is known as a perennial shrieking harridan in civic meetings and on the doorsteps of government buildings.

-A legitimate member of Holy Orders in a meaningful sense? -- no way.
-As we once heard someone say, seems more like a member of the Manson Family.
-Or maybe, as our own Lucy wondered, just someone off her medication.
+A legitimate member of Holy Orders in a meaningful sense?
+Maybe, as our own Lucy wondered, just someone off her medication.

 So, to all the ministers, nuns, bishops, priests, vicars, deacons, canons, curates, archdeacons, rectors, monks, deans, reverends, suffragans and all other 57 varieties: Act like a member of holy orders and you'll get that special respect we accord such people.
 But when your "gospel" is no different from this week's talking points from Democratic headquarters, you're entitled only to the respect due a political shill.
 Which means none at all.